U.S., Russia To Try More Diplomacy To Resolve Tensions Over Ukraine

 "We're looking at what is visible to all, and it is deeds and actions and not words that make all the difference," Blinken said.

-Blinken said he also repeated during the meeting with Lavrov that the U.S. and its allies were committed to diplomacy and warned of a "swift, severe" response if diplomacy fails.
+Blinken said he also repeated during the meeting with Lavrov that the United States and its allies were committed to diplomacy and warned of a "swift, severe" response if diplomacy fails.

 Lavrov called the talks "constructive and useful" and said he hoped "emotions will decrease."